Knee Injury Compensation Claims – A Complete Guide

 Knee Injury Claims For Road Traffic Accidents

 Road users, including car drivers, motorcyclists, cyclists and pedestrians, owe each other a duty of care.
-This means that they must use the roads safely to avoid causing harm.
-They must also adhere to the Road Traffic Act 1988 and the Highway Code.
+This means that anyone using them must navigate safely and avoid causing injury or damage to both themselves and others.
+To ensure compliance with this duty, road users should make sure that they comply with the Road Traffic Act 1988 and any relevant rules and regulations found in the Highway Code.

-If a road user fails to adhere to their duty of care and you suffer a knee injury as a result, you may be able to make a road traffic accident claim.
+If a road user fails to adhere to their duty of care and you suffer a knee injury as a result, you may make a road traffic accident claim.
 For example:

 • Whilst cycling, you are hit by a car that pulled out at a junction without checking whether it was clear to do so, leading you to fracture your knee.